 Mental Disorders with Genetic Contribution

 Major mental disorders, traditionally thought to be distinct, share certain genetic glitches.
-Autism, attention deficit hyperactivity disorder (ADHD), bipolar disorder, and major depression and schizophrenia have been suggested to possess potential genetic roots and similarities at the biological level.
+Autism, attention deficit hyperactivity disorder (ADHD), bipolar disorder, and depression and schizophrenia have been suggested to possess potential genetic roots and similarities at the biological level.
 The researchers found that people who had any one of these five disorders carried genetic variations called “CACNA1C”.
 This gene type is “known to affect brain circuitry involved in emotion, thinking, attention and memory — functions that can be disrupted in mental illnesses.”
 According to the study, another genetic variation commonly found among the participants with at least one of the five disorders was CACNB2.

 Another of their findings showed that these five disorders were linked to variations in regions of chromosome three and ten.
 Since a causal relationship has not been pinpointed, they suggested that their findings could only account for (if at all) a small amount of risk for mental illnesses.